ServerlessLoadTesting/ReplicationPackage/README.md

 }
 ```

-The measurement plans in [TODO](TODO) contain the experiment configuration used for our first dataset.
-To configure other experiment setups, simply adapt the measurement plans in [TODO](TODO) before building the docker container (see [here](#Replicating-our-measurements)).
+The measurement plans in `ServerlessAirline/measurementplans/` contain the experiment configuration used for our first dataset.
+To configure other experiment setups, simply adapt the measurement plans in `ServerlessAirline/measurementplans/` before building the docker container (see [here](#Replicating-our-measurements)).

 ### Running the experiments
 To execute the measurements, run the following commands in the folder `AirlineBooking`: